DucPham17/cruddemo/README.md

 A project designed for people to manage their customer through API call.

 ## Tech/framework used

-Spring Data REST + SpringBoot + Spring Data JPA
+Spring Data REST + SpringBoot + Spring Data JPA + Hibernate + JPA

+I included JPA and Hibernate through Controller package, uncomment @RESTController and @RequestMapping to use JPA, change dependency injection to CustomerDAOImpl to use hibernate

 Database:
 MySQL